 − Training principles, practices, processes, and tools.

-− Performance Management (PM), and Continuous Quality Improvement (CQI), and Lean methodologies.
+− Performance Management (PM), Continuous Quality Improvement (CQI), and Lean methodologies.

 − Instructional design